-The Men's Health Screenings You Should be Doing
+Checklist: Men's Health Screenings You Should be Doing by Age

-- Self-exams for testicular cancer.
-Perform monthly checks for testicular masses, as some forms of testicular cancer are more common in younger men.
+- Testicular cancer.
+Perform monthly self-exam checks for testicular masses, as some forms of testicular cancer are more common in younger men.
 Finding anything unusual requires a visit to your primary care provider or urologist.

 - Vasectomy.
-Depending on social situation, it can be a good time to control reproduction through vasectomy.
+Depending on social or family situation, it can be a good time to control reproduction through vasectomy.

 - Urologic trouble.
 Most men in this age range shouldn’t have urologic symptoms.
 If something like a blockage in the urinary tract occurs, it could mean something specific to your anatomy.